Join the Largest Ostomy Community

 I know the idea of having to change your diet sucks, but if you are about to have a reversal, you really want to get your gas under control beforehand, since right now you don't have to worry about holding gas in or wondering if it will be "just gas".

 Also, as far as the gas at night...I don't use vents at all because I find they don't work.
-I use a two piece system so I can get up and burp/empty in the middle of the night, but one option might be switching pouches to a larger bag at night.
+I use a two-piece system so I can get up and burp/empty in the middle of the night, but one option might be switching pouches to a larger bag at night.
 My system has a pouch intended for post-surgical use and holds over twice as much.
-Obviously, this doesn't work if you are using a one piece system.
+Obviously, this doesn't work if you are using a one-piece system.

 But I did learn about "burping", which I usually attempt to do while horizontal.
 Especially during the night.

-I don't think I need to explain what that is, but give it a try for times your diet isn't controlling a ballooning bag.
+I don't think I need to explain what that is, but give it a try for times when your diet isn't controlling a ballooning bag.

-Yes, I also think they are a bit expensive altho I sure would like to have a one or two.
+Yes, I also think they are a bit expensive although I sure would like to have one or two.
 Burping is all well and good for when I'm at home.
 I would like to be able to burp from the top of the bag, maybe in the back closest to my skin or the flange.
 It just seems more convenient to be able to pop the little top off of that gadget and let out the gas rather than the way we have to do it now.
 Maybe it's just me, I like choices and convenience.

 All times are GMT - 5 Hours